Skip to Content

 BlockPurpose

-record_bodyMain content wrapper (contains all other blocks)
+record_bodyMain content wrapper

 record_headerHeader section

-record_header_infoPublication date, version, type, access status
+record_header_infoPublication date, version, access status

 record_titleRecord title and creators/contributors